percona/pmm/documentation/WRITERS-NOTES.md

 ## Formatting

+**Line wrapping**

-- Line wrapping: Most files don't use line wrapping.
+Most files don't use line wrapping.
 Each paragraph or sentence is a complete string of text without newline characters.
 The rationale is that most viewers and editors have configurable soft-wrap abilities, and every author tends to choose a different hard-wrap column.

 ## Admonitions

-Admonitions use a combined MkDocs/Bootstrap definition to get acceptable and similar rendering on both Percona.com (Drupal-based) and Render.com.
+Admonitions use an MkDocs definition to get acceptable rendering on Render.com.

-Percona.com uses Bootstrap 4.
-Admonitions are styled as [Alerts](https://getbootstrap.com/docs/4.0/components/alerts/).

 Material for MkDocs theme: https://squidfunk.github.io/mkdocs-material/reference/admonitions/#supported-types